 Today’s tech-enabled work environment breaks down barriers of distance, country, culture, and language.
 As we move toward a workforce that’s more representative of our diverse world, it’s vital that employees have an appreciation for and an understanding of the many perspectives, experiences, cultures, and references that comprise this landscape.
-With our diversity and cultural competence training events, you can discover ways to improve empathy, communication, inclusion and collaboration across your workforce.
+With our webinars on diversity and inclusion, you can discover ways to improve empathy, communication, inclusion and collaboration across your workforce.

 What Does Cultural Competence Look Like?

 In a culturally competent workplace, employees are sensitive to and aware of cultural differences and how they affect thinking, behavior, and interactions.
 The goal of training on this complex subject is a to create a workforce that doesn’t just know about cultural variations, but also appreciates those differences and understands their value.

 How to Start the Conversation